Call for Proposals

 ChYRP aims to promote research, pedagogy, and dissemination of knowledge in the field of child rights (aged 0-18).
 ChYRP uses the United Nations’ Convention on the Rights of the Child (CRC) as the blueprint for the program agenda and fosters interdisciplinary scholarship with a preference for rights-respecting methodologies.
 Each year ChYRP emphasizes a different right outlined in the CRC.
-For the 2025-26 academic year, the program will give preference to studies related to the principle “the best interest of the child” (Article 3, CRC).
+For the 2026-27 academic year, the program will give preference to studies related to children’s right to equality (Article 2, CRC).

 Terms of the Fellowship: